 Seek emergency care if:

-- You have a red, swollen, tender rash or a rash that's changing rapidly
+- You have a swollen, tender rash or a rash that's changing rapidly

 - You have a fever

-- You have a rash that's red, swollen, tender and warm — and it's expanding — but without fever
+- You have a rash that's swollen, tender and warm — and it's expanding — but you don't have a fever

-Cellulitis occurs when bacteria, most commonly streptococcus and staphylococcus, enter through a crack or break in your skin.
+Cellulitis is caused when bacteria, most commonly streptococcus and staphylococcus, enter through a crack or break in the skin.
 The incidence of a more serious staphylococcus infection called methicillin-resistant Staphylococcus aureus (MRSA) is increasing.

 - Injury.
 Any cut, fracture, burn or scrape gives bacteria an entry point.